Spillover of the Soviet–Afghan War in Pakistan: 1986

 On 2 April 1986, an incident took place during the Second Battle of Zhawar when, instead of Zhawar, the 38th Commando Brigade of the Democratic Republic of Afghanistan arrived near Miram Shah in Pakistan with a force of 120 soldiers and eight helicopters.
 After arrival, the commandos did not observe any signs of combat amidst the darkness of the night.
 Thinking the force had lost its way, they asked the command post for signals in the form of flares.
 At 3 A.M, Afghan artillery fired a flare on Dawri Gar, which the assault group commander reported to be about 15 kilometers from their location.
 A second flare was launched five kilometers south and the distance was reported to be ten kilometers.
 Command post relayed that the air assault group had accidentally crossed the border and landed near Miranshah, 5 kilometers inside Pakistan and immediate withdrawal preparations were initiated.
 Following the failure of the air assault, the Soviet Air Forces bombed Mujahideen positions, following which the Mujahideen attacked the landing sites.
 A single group of Afghan commandos held out for three days facing constant mujahideen assaults, but was finally overrun.
 All six Mi-8 helicopters and all 120 commandos were surrounded and captured.
 Following this, hundreds of Pakistani SSG personnel were deployed to Zhawar, army officers were dispatched to Zhawar and attempted to take down Afghan and Soviet aircraft using English blowpipes but were not successful in doing so; a Pakistani officer and an NCO were injured as a result of Soviet airstrikes.
 Pakistani forces fired a total of 14 surface-to-air missiles on Soviet aircraft.

+On 16 April, DRAAF bombed Saidgi, killing four Pakistani civilians and wounding eight others.
+On 20 April, a Pakistani was injured in a terrorist attack on the British Airways office in Peshawar.
 In late April 1986, four people were killed and 14 were wounded in a bomb explosion in the Landi Kotal bazaar, in Khyber Pakhtunkhwa.
 Pakistan blamed the Afghan secret police for planting the bomb.

-On 18 May, Pakistan shot down a Mig-21 and damaged another aircraft while two others managed to flee back to Afghanistan.
+On 3 May, Afghan artillery strikes in Kurram Agency, killed three Afghan refugees and 11 Pakistanis while 22 Pakistanis were injured.
+On 5 May, DRAAF struck Parachinar killing 12 Pakistanis and wounding 14, followed by more airstrikes in Kurram Agency, killing two Afghan refugees and one Pakistani, while three Afghan refugees were wounded.
+On 6 May, DRAAF struck a tribal paramilitary post in Teri Mangal.
+On 8 May, nine Afghan refugees were killed in a DRAAF strike on refugee camps in Kurram Agency.
+On 9 May, DRAAF destroyed a Kotri militia post in Kurram Agency.
+On 13 May, 13 Afghan refugees and one Pakistani were killed while 22 Afghan refugees and eight Pakistanis were injured in cross-border artillery strikes by Afghan forces in Kurram Agency.
+On 14 May, DRAAF hit militia posiitions in Kurram Agency and wounded 20 Afghan refugees.